Faculty and Staff Directory

 My favorite Bible verse: In everything you do, put God first, and he will direct you and crown your efforts with success.
 Proverbs 3:6

-I just moved to Venice, Florida three years ago with my husband and17-year-old daughter.
+I moved to Venice, Florida 5 years ago with my husband and 18-year-old daughter.
 We moved here from Littleton, Colorado.
 I taught Pre-K in a charter school for 6 years while working on my degree.
 In my free time, I enjoy doing things outdoors with my husband and daughter.
 I especially love hiking, biking, and kayaking.
 When I lived in Colorado, it was my mission to hike to every waterfall.
 I also enjoy playing games.
 My family and I have created a tradition of playing either a board game or card game while eating dinner together.
 Another thing I like to do is listen to stand-up comedy.
-I just recently graduated with my Bachelor's degree in early childhood education!
+I have a bachelor’s degree in early childhood education.
 With this degree, I received my reading and ESOL endorsement.
-This will be my first year teaching at Epiphany, but I have done some fieldwork in this school.
-During my time here, I fell in love with the school and the staff and look forward to being part of the team.
+This will be my second-year teaching at Epiphany.
+I also did some fieldwork in this school before I worked here.
+During my time here, I have fallen in love with the school and the staff and love being part of the team.
 There is nothing more special to me than to be able to teach a faith-filled curriculum!
-I look forward to teaching as it has been a dream of mine for as long as I can remember.
+Teaching has been a dream of mine for as long as I can remember.
 I believe every student can learn but maybe not in the same way or at the same pace.
 It is my mission to try to help every student feel and be successful.
 My hope is to instill a love of learning and a growth mindset in each of my students.
 Most importantly, I also hope to instill a love for and trust in God and his teachings.

 My name is Mary Guarino and I am the first grade teacher.
 I have been at the Epiphany Cathedral School for the past 10 years.